Exercise and Arthritis

 One training strategy to consider in people with acute joint inflammation is to perform isometric-type resistance exercises for a week or so prior to initiating traditional (isotonic)-type resistance exercises.

-"Isometric" exercise means you are contracting muscles but not producing movement.
+("Isometric" exercise means you are contracting muscles but not producing movement.
 An example would be if you placed your palms together and pressed down with one hand while pressing upwards with the other hand, but not moving either forearm.
-"Isotonic"-type resistance exercises are what everybody does when they go to the gym.
-These involve weight-stack machines, but also aquatic exercise.
-Using isometric exercises first means that muscle strength and endurance can be developed without placing excessive stress on the involved joints.
+The best example of "isotonic"-type resistance exercises are weight-stack machines.
+Here, the amount of resistance is constant throughout the entire range of motion.
+But aquatic exercise is another type of isotonic exercise.
+Doing isometric exercises first means that muscle strength and endurance can be developed without placing excessive stress on the involved joints.)

 Isometric contractions should be held for up to 6 seconds, with 20 seconds of rest in between.
 Initially, perform only 1 contraction with each muscle group.
 Progress up to 8-10 repetitions.
 Perform contractions at different joint angles (Barnes JT, et al. 2002).

 Rheumatoid arthritis is a life-long disease.
-Often patients take multiple drugs daily, most of which have substantial side effects.
-So, can a regular exercise program reduce medical costs for this condition?
+Can a regular exercise program reduce medical costs for this condition?

 Some of this research is contradictory: For example, one study showed that exercise can lower medical costs in patients with various types of rheumatic diseases (Bulthius Y, et al. 2008) whereas another study claimed that a regular exercise program is not cost-effective (van den Hout WB, et al. 2005).
 The difference between these 2 studies may lie in the fact that the first one utilized an exercise program that only lasted for 3 weeks, whereas the 2nd study was a year-long program.